XDC-Community/docs/run-a-node/masternode/securing-your-xdc-masternode.md

 SSL/TLS encryption makes things safer if external applications are using the JSON-RPC (HTTP/Websocket) functionalities of your node to communicate with the XDC blockchain.
-The assumption of this article is that your node is not being used for this so this issue will not be discussed here.
-If there is demand I will explore it in a future article
+The assumption of this page is that your node is not being used for this so this issue will be covered in another section.

 ---

 ## Implement access controls to limit who can interact with the node

+This involves:
-This involves configuring firewall rules to restrict access to the node from specific IP addresses or networks and we will be playing with this shortly in an upcoming article where we will be allowing restricted access to specific ports from only certain whitelisted IP addresses.
+* Configuring firewall rules to restrict access to the node from specific IP addresses or networks.
+* Setting up RPC authentication on Geth

+These are not relevant to a masternode (with its RPC port filtered) and will be covered in other sections of this book.

 ---